reinhart1010/nix/docs/en/common/lckdo.md

 ---
 layout: page
 title: common/lckdo (English)
-description: "This command is deprecated and superseded by `flock`."
+description: "This command is deprecated and has been superseded by `flock`."
-content_hash: 2ef51deb52757421edce14f2afed9f5764b980dc
+content_hash: e9addc2e418a6187213718fdf285efd502d8312a
-last_modified_at: 2024-01-25
+last_modified_at: 2024-10-13
+related_topics:
+  - title: Nederlands version
+    url: /nl/common/lckdo.html
+    icon: bi bi-globe
+  - title: polski version
+    url: /pl/common/lckdo.html
+    icon: bi bi-globe
 tldri18n_status: 2
 ---
 # lckdo

-This command is deprecated and superseded by `flock`.
+This command is deprecated and has been superseded by `flock`.
 More information: <https://joeyh.name/code/moreutils/>.

 - View documentation for the recommended replacement: